anoopmd/anoopmd.github.io/_posts/2016-2-23-virtual-hosts-in-apache.md

 I am assuming you are using Windows OS

 ### Installing Apache 2.4
-You should already have Apache setup manually.
-If you havent done it, here are the steps.
+You should already have Apache server setup manually.
+If you haven't done it, here are the steps.

 a.
 Download the apache binaries from [Apache Lounge](https://www.apachelounge.com/download/)